vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 - Beginner-level experience in Linux and BASH scripting
 - Administrative privileges on the device (for manual deployment)

-> [!NOTE]
+  >[!NOTE]
   > Microsoft Defender for Endpoint on Linux agent is independent from [OMS agent](/azure/azure-monitor/agents/agents-overview#log-analytics-agent).
 Microsoft Defender for Endpoint relies on its own independent telemetry pipeline.

 ### System requirements

-- 1 CPU core minimum.
+- CPU: 1 CPU core minimum.
 For high-performance workloads, more cores are recommended.

+- Disk Space: 2 GB minimum.

-- Memory: At least 1 GB of RAM.
+- Memory: 1 GB of RAM minimum.
 For high-performance workloads, more memory might be needed.

+  >[!NOTE]
-- Performance tuning might be needed based on workloads.
+  >Performance tuning might be needed based on workloads.
 See [Troubleshoot performance issues for Microsoft Defender for Endpoint on  Linux](linux-support-perf.md).

 - The following Linux server distributions and x64 (AMD64/EM64T) and x86_64 versions are supported:
   - Red Hat Enterprise Linux 7.2 or higher